-IDSY 1170 - Industrial Mechanics (4)
+IDSY 1171 - Industrial Mechanics (4)

-Introduces and emphasizes the basic skill necessary for mechanical maintenance personnel.
+This course introduces and emphasizes the basic skill necessary for mechanical maintenance personnel.
 Instruction is also provided in the basic physics concepts applicable to the mechanics of industrial production equipment, and the application of mechanical principles with additional emphasis on power transmission and specific mechanical components.

-IDSY 1190 - Fluid Power Systems (4)
+IDSY 1181 - Fluid Power Systems (4)

-Provides instruction in the fundamentals of safely operating hydraulic, pneumatic, and pump and piping systems.
+This course provides instruction in the fundamentals of safely operating hydraulic, pneumatic, and pump and piping systems.
 Theory and practical application concepts are discussed.
 Topics include hydraulic system principles and components, pneumatic system principles and components, and the installation, maintenance, and troubleshooting of pump and piping systems.

-IDSY 1195 - Pumps and Piping Systems (3)
+IDSY 1191 - Pumps and Piping Systems (3)

-Provides instruction in the fundamentals concepts of industrial pumps and piping systems.
-Topics include pump identification, pump operation, installation, maintenance and troubleshooting, piping systems and installation of piping systems.
+This course provides instruction in the fundamentals concepts of industrial pumps and piping systems.
+Topics include: pump identification, pump operation, installation, maintenance and troubleshooting, piping systems and installation of piping systems.